-The total population (resident and staff) is projected to be 10,193, and the average dry weather flow (ADWF) volume of sewage is 3,788.04 m3/day.
+The total population (resident and staff) is projected to be 10,193, and the average dry weather flow (ADWF) volume of sewage is 3,788.04 m/day.

 For the option of discharging to the planned STLMC EPP, in the event that the population intake for the Development occurs before the commissioning of the STLMC EPP, a temporary on-site STP with tertiary level treatment will be established during the interim period until the STLMC EPP is commissioned.
 Effluent from the STP will be treated to meet the Group C Inland Waters' discharge standard under the Technical Memorandum for Effluents Discharged into Drainage and Sewerage Systems, Inland and Coastal Waters before discharge to Mai Po Tributary.
+A discharge license under WPCO will be applied for the temporary on-site STP and any discharge shall comply with the terms and conditions of the discharge license.